On this page:

 33.1 - What is SA-HELP?

 SA-HELP provides eligible students with a loan to cover a student services and amenities fee imposed on them by their providers.
 A provider who chooses to charge a student services and amenities fee must set a date by which the fee is payable.
-The day immediately after this date is when a student using SA-HELP will incur a debt for deferring the fee.
+The day immediately after this date is when a student using SA-HELP will incur a debt for deferring the fee [HESA subsection 137-16(3)].

-Students who wish to obtain SA-HELP for all or part of a student services and amenities fee imposed on them by their provider, must meet the TFN requirements and other eligibility requirements on or before the date the debt is incurred in order to be eligible.
+Students who wish to obtain SA-HELP for all or part of a student services and amenities fee imposed on them by their provider, must meet the TFN requirements and other eligibility requirements on or before the day on which the fee is payable.

 33.2 - SA-HELP eligibility